LilyYin17/Hiking_Everyday/README.md

 4. Click `Finish` and then you will find `Tomcat v9.0 Server at localhost ...` in `Servers` window
 5. Update Server configuration.
 Double Click `Tomcat v9.0 Server at localhost` in Server window.
 In `Server Locations`, click `Use Tomcat installation ...`.
 Save this file (Click the window to save + Mac:`Command-S`, Windows: `Ctrl-S`)
 6. Right click `Tomcat v9.0 Server at localhost`, choose `Properties`.
 Click `Switch Location` to change the location to /Servers/Tomcat v9.0 Server at localhost.server
-7. To start the Tomcat Server, right click on 1Tomcat v9.0 Server at localhost` and click `Start`
+7. To start the Tomcat Server, right click on `Tomcat v9.0 Server at localhost` and click `Start`

 Now you are able to view your app at: http://localhost:8080/HikingEveryday/